No. 15 Squadron RAF: Early Cold War (1946–1960s)

-In 1947, the Lancaster were replaced with the Avro Lincoln, before the squadron adopted the nuclear-strike role in 1951 with the Boeing Washington.
+In 1947, the Lancasters were replaced with the Avro Lincoln, before the squadron adopted the nuclear-strike role in 1951 with the Boeing Washington.

 No. 15 Squadron re-equipped with the English Electric Canberra B.2 bomber in June 1953, whilst at RAF Coningsby, Lincolnshire, later moving to RAF Cottesmore, Rutland and then to RAF Honington, Suffolk.
 The Canberra was used in combat in the Suez Crisis and dropped the most bombs in the eighteen days of conflict.
 The squadron disbanded on 15 April 1957.

 On 1 September 1958, it was reformed as the second Handley Page Victor squadron, stationed at RAF Cottesmore.
 In 1962, it was one of the many squadrons ready for action during the Cuban Missile Crisis.
 Deploying to RAF Tengah, Singapore in 1963, it was on hand as a show of force to deter Indonesia during the Indonesia-Malaysia Confrontation.

 The squadron was disbanded on 31 October 1964 upon withdrawal from overseas detachment.
 It was then intended to be reformed with the BAC TSR-2 and then the General Dynamics F-111K, but with both acquisitions cancelled, these plans were not carried out.